ap3xx/foda-be-ulduar-guide/docs/normal/flame_leviathan.md

 ### Demolisher Passenger

 * <ins>Must shoot down Flying Adds</ins>, as many as possible, with Anti-Air Rockets (no cooldown)
-* May grab Liquid Pyrite to refill 50% of the Vehicle’s “Mana”. __<ins>It is essential to supply your Driver with a constant supply of it</ins>__.
+* May grab Liquid Pyrite to refill 50% of the Vehicle’s "Mana". __<ins>It is essential to supply your Driver with a constant supply of it</ins>__.
-* May spend _50% of the Vehicle’s “Mana”_ to double the Vehicle’s Movement Speed for 20 seconds.
+* May spend _50% of the Vehicle’s "Mana"_ to double the Vehicle’s Movement Speed for 20 seconds.
 Should only be used for dire emergencies (e.g getting Chased by the Boss)
 * May load himself into the vehicle’s catapult. _Serves no purpose in Normal Mode._

 !!! note ""